Automattic/eslines/README.md

 ## Config file

 `eslines` reads its configuration from a file named `.eslines.json` placed in the root of your git repository.
-Out of the box, it comes with three ways of post-processing an ESLint report - we call them *processors*: `downgrade-unmodified-lines`, `filter-parsing-errors`, `enforce`.
+Out of the box, it comes with four ways of post-processing an ESLint report - we call them *processors*: `downgrade-unmodified-lines`, `filter-parsing-errors`, `filter-when-format`, `enforce`.

 Example config: